 Diversity of IANA’s Customers:

 i.
 IANA’s operations need to take account of the variety of forms of relationship between TLD operators and the IANA Functions Operator.
-The transition will need to reflect the diversity of arrangements in accountability to the direct users of the IANA Functions;
+The proposal will need to reflect the diversity of arrangements in accountability to the direct users of the IANA Functions;

 ii.
 For ccTLDs: the IANA should provide a service without requiring a contract and should respect the diversity of agreements and arrangements in place for ccTLDs.
 In particular, the national policy authority should be respected and no additional requirements should be imposed unless it is directly and demonstrably linked to global security, stability and resilience of the DNS.